jakop345/cloudron-box/docs/references/selfhosting.md

 backups have the prefix `appbackup_`.
 The platform state is backed up independently with the prefix `backup_`.

 By default, backups reside in `/var/backups`.
-Having backups reside in the same location as the server instance is dangerous and it must be changed to an external storage location like `S3` as soon as possible.
+Please note that having backups reside in the same physical machine as the Cloudron server instance is dangerous and it must be changed to an external storage location like `S3` as soon as possible.

 ### Amazon S3